Negvet/px4/README.md

 ## PREPARATION

-make a user to be part of "dialout"
+make a user to be part of "dialout"fffd v

 ```
 sudo usermod -a -G dialout $USER
 ```